qinxiaoyi/TimeVarying_ASV/README.md

 # Dataset application

 Once the publication is accepted by the journal, we will make the database open source.
-If you wish to access the database now, you can contect us at [email](xiaoyi.qin@dukekunshan.edu.cn) to apply and temporarily download it.
+If you wish to access the database now, you can contect us at [xiaoyi.qin@dukekunshan.edu.cn](xiaoyi.qin@dukekunshan.edu.cn) to apply and temporarily download it.

 # Implementation